• Skip to primary navigation

 Horsehide Is Durable

-Let’s talk about the benefits of horsehide.
 All skin has collagen fibers.
 The fibers in the horse’s rear are more compressed than in steer hide, which is one reason Shell Cordovan doesn’t crack or crease.
-More fibers mean more durability, strength, and flexibility.
-The grain structure also means that horsehide tends to be more abrasion resistant than cowhide.
+The grain structure also means that horsehide tends to be more abrasion-resistant than cowhide.

 Horsehide Looks Great

 Compared with cattle, horses live pampered lives.
-You won’t see the scaring from barbed wire or mistreatment.
+You won’t see the scars from barbed wire or mistreatment.
 Horsehide leather almost always has a consistent appearance across its surface.
 This uniformity gives a refined look.
-Shells have little to no visible grain, allowing the Cordovan tanning process to reveal a beautiful shine.
+Shells have little to no visible grain, allowing the cordovan tanning process to reveal a beautiful shine.
 Strips have a pronounced grain that becomes accentuated with a lovely veg tan and oil finish.
 The hide has a more natural appearance because horses live longer than cows.

 On the surface, horsehide doesn’t seem all that suitable for boots.
-A lot of the hide is too thin or too thick resulting in a leather that’s too fragile.
+A lot of the hide is too thin or too thick, resulting in a leather that’s too fragile.
 It’s in limited supply, it’s expensive, and requires extra time and effort to produce quality boots.
 Yet, the best bootmakers of our generation keep using it to craft amazing products.

-Horsehide requires appropriate tanning and great craftsmanship to highlight its best qualities, and its unique look sets it apart from more common leathers and its durability means it may shine on for longer than you’ll be around to enjoy it.
+Horsehide requires appropriate tanning and great craftsmanship to highlight its best qualities, and its unique look sets it apart from more common leathers, and its durability means it may shine on for longer than you’ll be around to enjoy it.

 Featured image via @vibergboot on Instagram.